 In Grimnismal, Frigga and Odin make a wager about the upbringing and fate of two mortal boys, sons of a king.

-In the Prose Edda, Frigga is described as the wife of Odin, and she and he share the gift of prophecy.
+Frigga is mentioned in the Prose Edda, described as the wife of Odin, and she and he share the gift of prophecy.

 In Gylfaginning, Frigga is referred to as the highest of the Aesir goddesses, and later on, the responsibilities of the queen of the gods are mentioned.
 Moreover, in this part of the Prose Edda, the account of Baldur’s death is given in full.